 A very important question from a reddit user led to this article because we believe this is critical for Logistics operators, business owners and end customers.

-Peng is a last-mile delivery service provider across Lagos, Port Harcourt and Yenagoa, so we see this problem every day at a stage that directly impacts the customer experience.
+As a last-mile delivery service provider across Lagos, Port Harcourt and Yenagoa, so we see this problem every day at a stage that directly impacts the customer experience.
 Visibility and transparency break down, especially once shipments leave formal ports or move away from big cities.

-Peng is a last-mile delivery service provider across Lagos, Port Harcourt and Yenagoa, so we see this problem every day at a stage that directly impacts the customer experience.
+As a last-mile delivery service provider across Lagos, Port Harcourt and Yenagoa, so we see this problem every day at a stage that directly impacts the customer experience.
 Visibility and transparency break down, especially once shipments leave formal ports or move away from big cities.

 Port → truck handoff